 - Giving the reason for your faith.

-It may seem like a no-brainer question, but this questions reveals assumptions that people bring to the discussion on evangelism.
+It may seem like a no-brainer question, but this question reveals assumptions that people bring to the discussion on evangelism.

 For example,

-- What’s good news?
+- What’s the good news?
 What makes it good?

-- What are the key elements to the gospel that you want to share?
+- What are the key elements of the gospel that you want to share?

 - Personally, how do you share?